Optum/runiac/README.md

 #### Default Track

-For projects that are relatively straightforward and don't require multiple tracks, you can opt to organize your steps under a single
+For projects that are relatively straightforward and don't require multiple tracks, you do not need to use tracks in your folder heiarachy.
-"default" track.
 The benefit of this approach is a simpler directory hierarchy, and you still have the possibility to scale out with multiple tracks down the road.

 Be aware that with this simpler approach, you cannot use pre-tracks (see below).